petebids/petebids.github.io/_posts/2023-03-12-spring-boot-transactional-outbox.markdown

 <br />

 - In an application without a strong business layer, where lots of database writes happen in external processes
-  - The idea here is we are providing events based on changes ! if we have untracked changes, we can't guarentee the publishing of changes
+  - The idea here is we are providing events based on changes !
+If we have low confidence in constraining mutations into our service class (for example in a monolith, or if we have manual processes for compliance that mutate the db directly) , we can't guarantee the publishing of changes
 - If you are using a database that doesn't support transactions across tables like GCP datastore or pre-accord Apache Cassandra;